airpair/moving-from-sql-to-rethinkdb/post.md

 ### Operating at scale

 The ability to scale is considered one of the main benefits to using NoSQL over SQL.
 RethinkDB provides the ability to almost effortlessly scale to a multi-node cluster just by running a couple of commands.
-Configuration quite not be simpler!
+Configuration could not be simpler!

 We can create a RethinkDB cluster with two commands.
 On our first VM run: